 Paid Subscriber Zoom Call

-If you are not a Paid Subscriber, I encourage you to join via Substack (or Locals, SubscribeStar, or Buy Me A Coffee) as a way to help keep Geopolitics & Empire going and participate in a roundtable with like-minded dissident thinkers!
+If you are not a Paid Subscriber, I encourage you to join via Substack (or Locals, SubscribeStar, or Buy Me A Coffee) as a way to help keep Geopolitics & Empire going and participate in our virtual coffee conversation lounge! ☕️

 Keep reading with a 7-day free trial